oollie2/AutoClicker/README.md

 Currently targets Minecraft which can be updated further in the future.
 A release will be available once the below list has been completed.

-Known issues:

-* Start button to actually running seems slow.
+Known issues / Pre release features:

+* Lots of performance improvements
-* DispatcherTimer interval is set, but the actual result seems off.
+* DispatcherTimer interval is set, but the actual result seems off sometimes.
-* UI needs tidying.
+* UI needs tidying more.
-* Hardly tested.. so more bugs may come along!
 * For now.. if more than one instance is detected, nothing will happen.
 * Also if no instances are detected, nothing will happen.
-* A message box needs implementing for warnings / information.